Introduction

 Performance

-is the most preferred query to use as it most closely resembles the user experience, however the calculations it must perform to provide this confidence can be expensive (particularly with large DOM trees).
+get_by_role is the most preferred query to use as it most closely resembles the user experience, however the calculations it must perform to provide this confidence can be expensive (particularly with large DOM trees).

 Where test performance is a concern it may be desirable to trade some of this confidence for improved performance.

-and thereby avoid expensive visibility checks.
+get_by_role performance can be improved by setting the option hidden to true and thereby avoid expensive visibility checks.
 Note that in doing so inaccessible elements will now be included in the result.

-queries which can be significantly faster though less robust alternatives.
+Another option may be to substitute get_by_role for simpler get_by_label_text and get_by_text queries which can be significantly faster though less robust alternatives.

 By Label Text